 ’Hello $FirstName’ - marketing experts discussing the topic of personalization

 Ready to learn about personalization in marketing?
-This podcast is like nothing you’ve tried before.
-There will be two types of episodes: 1.
-Audio-book chapters from ’Hello $Firstname’ 2.
-Discussions of the topics in these chapters with experts in the field Based on my latest book ’Hello $FirstName - Profiting from Personalization’ The book is available in print and kindle and can be bought here: https://amzn.eu/d/7con9Ex (or your local .com, .co.uk, .se amazon...)
+Where first season was based on the book ’Hello $FirstName - Profiting from Personalization’ - Season 2 takes it further to explore the Content Crisis of Personalization - and the roles that the Content Layer (hint: a parallel to the Data Layer but with... well Content) and GenAI play in truly making personalization scale.
+The book is available in print and kindle and can be bought here: https://amzn.eu/d/7con9Ex (or your local .com, .co.uk, .se amazon...)
 A written abstract of the book can be downloaded here: https://agillic.com/free-ebook-hello-firstname/ All models and illustrations from the book can be downloaded here: https://www.omnichannelinstitute.com/resources?lang=en

 Listen on: